chmccc/ck3_kid_picker/README.md

 ## Legal stuff

-Included images of traits are probaly copyrights of Paradox Interactive.
+Included images of traits are copyrights of Paradox Interactive.
 I will happily take them down if asked.

 ## Developer notes